-Just a note: you need 6-quarts of salted water to every pound of fresh pasta you want to boil.
+Just a note: You need 6 quarts of salted water for every pound of fresh pasta you want to boil.
 It will cook faster than store-bought pasta.

 It will cook in 1-3 minutes depending on how thick you cut the pasta.
 I do the taste test to see if it’s tender after cooking for 1-3 minutes.
 Drain, and serve with your favorite topping.

 Let it dry for at least 30 minutes before packaging it up to store in the refrigerator or the freezer.